 HOW Melbourne places over time since settlement to today have been important to particular people and their cultures.

 SIMILARITIES and differences between characteristics of Melbourne places.

-EXAMINES how Melbourne’s natural features, vegetation and differing climates have been utilised and sustained by Indigenous people and later settlers and contemporary Melbournians over time and how they have valued the land in different ways.
+EXAMINES how Melbourne’s natural features, vegetation and differing climates have been utilised and sustained by Indigenous people and later settlers, immigrants and contemporary Melbournians over time and how they have valued the land in different ways.
 We use many early images.

 WHY it is important to protect and sustain our land.

 HOW our land is different in some ways to other countries.